Frankie Yankovic: Death

 Yankovic died on October 14, 1998, in New Port Richey, Florida, from heart failure, at the age of 83.
 He is buried in Cleveland's Calvary Cemetery.
 Hundreds of friends, family, his loyal fans and fellow musicians attended his memorial service.
 At his peak, Yankovic traveled extensively and performed 325 shows a year.
 He sold 30 million records during his lifetime.

-Hometown square named in his honor
+Honors

+Frankie Yankovic visited Cerknica, the hometown of his parents, in 1952 or 1953 and again in 1995.
+On the second occasion, a special reception was organized in his honor in Rakov Škocjan.
+He was presented with a commemorative certificate in recognition of his significant contributions to promoting Slovene culture worldwide.
+Additionally, he received an oil painting by the academic painter Tomaž Perko to remember his time in Cerknica.

 In Bob Dolgan's 2006 biography of Yankovic, Frankie's longtime drummer Dave Wolnik observed that "Yankovic didn't have a street named for him in his own hometown".
 This launched a campaign by the National Cleveland-Style Polka Hall of Fame and Museum and City Councilman Michael Polensek, and in a ceremony on August 21, 2007, the square at the intersection of Waterloo Rd. and East 152nd St. in Cleveland (41.569°N 81.5752°W), not far from where Yankovic grew up, was named in his honor.